 Toyota RAV4 Hybrid

 Not only has Toyota improved its existing lineup but they've made some moves into experimental tech with the world's first commercially available hydrogen fuel cell vehicle, the Mirai.
-Currently only for sale in Japan, Europe and California, Toyota hopes to have the Mirai available to the entire US market by the end of 2017, and it might not have hard time turning heads.
 The 153 horsepower 4 seat sedan has a full fueled range of 300 miles and takes 5 minutes to refuel, and it's otherworldly exterior looks to be as distinctive and controversial as the Prius was almost a decade ago.
-It's sold as a single package with safety features included and the latest infotainment, but be prepared to get in line: according to Toyota's latest figures, the Mirai is sold out until 2019.
+It's sold as a single package with safety features included and the latest infotainment, but be prepared to get in line: according to Toyota's latest figures, the Mirai is sold out in 2019.